 You going about your business having a good time and surprise; someone feels sorry for you today.
 I’ll admit I was totally surprised by this one.
 Pity on faces of strangers; the hostess, the server, the tour guide, the beach attendant was not what I wanted to see.
 Although it’s infrequent, it does happen.

-On one of my last trips near a wine route, I sensed that not a lot of people come there alone.
-I was at a restaurant had a small bar where the staff poured drinks but it also had barstools.
-Even though there was no one else seated there, I asked if I could change seats to see the guy singing (to my credit, I had been around a corner and couldn’t see him).
-Anyway I could tell the woman at the bar felt bad for me.
-She started talking to me and once she knew I was there to go on wine tour she started making recommendations.
-She then preceded to let me try about five different wines.
+On one of my last trips near a wine trail, I saw nearly no solo travelers.
+I could tell not a lot of people come there alone.
+While at a restaurant, seated at a small bar where the staff prepared drinks, I sensed one of the female servers felt sorry for me.
+She started talking to me and once she knew I was there taste some wine and do a tour she gave me some great recommendations.
+She then preceded to let me try six different wines in preparation for the next day.
 Not a bad night.

-No one told me I would doubt myself
+No one told me I would doubt myself…

-No one told me it would be so much fun
+No one told me it would be so much fun…

 Traveling solo is fun.
 There is just such an ease about it.
 There are no expectations to be somewhere at a certain time.
 Not one disagreement about where to eat.
 No trying to please anyone but yourself.
 In my opinion, it’s one of the most positive experiences a traveler can have.

-Solution: Just do it already!
+Southerner Says: Just do it already!